-We are required by federal and state laws and regulations to maintain the privacy of your protected health information.
-We are also required to give you a Notice about our Privacy Practices, our responsibilities and your rights concerning your protected health information.
+We are required by federal and state laws and regulations to maintain the privacy of your protected health information and personal data.
+We are also required to give you a Notice about our Privacy Practices, our responsibilities and your rights concerning your protected health information and personal data.
 We must follow the Privacy Practices that are described in this Notice while it is in effect.
 We reserve the right to change our Privacy Practices and the terms of this Notice, provided such changes are permitted by laws and regulations.
-We reserve the right to make changes in our Privacy Practices and the new terms of our Notice effective for all protected health information.
-If we make a significant change in our Privacy Practices, we will amend this notice and make the new Notice available upon request.
+We reserve the right to make changes in our Privacy Practices and the new terms of our Notice effective for all protected health information and personal data.
+If we make a significant change in our Privacy Practices, we will amend this notice and make the new Notice available on our website.
 You may request a copy of our Privacy Notice at any time.

 All content of this website is the sole property of Menninger and is protected by copyright laws.
 Any reproduction or redistribution of this material is prohibited without the expressed written consent of Menninger.
 Any reproduction of artwork or photographs is strictly prohibited.